-For multi-county projects, the need score is calculated proportionately according to the number of units proposed for each county.
+these points is based on the percentage of 2004, 2005, and 2006 HOME dollars awarded in each county.
+These calculations are shown in HOME Program Not Proportionally Served.
+For multi-county projects, this score is calculated proportionately according to the number of units in each county.